rudSarkar/pscanner/README.md

 ## Notes

-- The scanner attempts all 65535 TCP ports for each host
+- By default, the scanner attempts all 65535 TCP ports for each host unless `-p` flag is specified
+- Use the `-p` flag to target specific ports for faster, focused scans
 - Network and broadcast addresses are excluded when expanding CIDR ranges
+- Results are displayed in real-time and optionally saved to a file with `-o`
 - The tool requires appropriate network permissions to scan hosts

 ## License